-Homeschool mama self-care means we consider our needs and what we want in life.
+Homeschool mama self-care means we consider our needs, including what our bodies need.

 The New Year’s resolutions that most North Americans point to every single year, the “lose weight and get in shape” resolution, I gave up years ago.